lucasjoliveau/doc/fr/developer/howtos/upgrade_custom_db.md

   * Remove redundant and unnecessary code.

-  * Remove features that are now part of Odoo standard, as described in Step 1: Stop the developments.
+  * Remove features that are now part of Konvergo ERP standard, as described in Step 1: Stop the developments.

   * Clean commented code if it is not needed anymore.